 Paper straws are not so environmentally friendly, 90% of them contain toxic substances called PFAS and they never break down.

-A European study reveals that around 90% of the "eco-friendly" paper straws we drink our drinks and coffee from contain so-called "forever" chemicals called PFASs, which don't break down easily and can build up in the body, causing potential problems s.
+A European study reveals that around 90% of the "eco-friendly" paper straws we drink our drinks and coffee from contain so-called "forever" chemicals called PFASs, which don't break down easily and can build up in the body, causing potential health problems.

-In an era when has imposed paper straws (but you can also find plastic straws from China, where it has not been banned them) an environmental study came to stir the quiet waters.
+At a time when the European Union has imposed paper straws (but you can also find plastic straws from China, where their manufacture has not been banned) an environmental study has come to disturb the quiet waters.

 According to New Atlas, “Forever chemicals” is the colloquial name given to a class of more than 12.000 chemicals, more formally known as poly- and perfluoroalkyl substances (PFAS), that rarely break down in the environment or in our bodies.